 Programme Grants for Applied Research

-Programme Grants for Applied Research (PGfAR) are prestigious awards of up to £2m over a period of three to five years, directed towards leading researchers who can demonstrate an impressive track-record of achievement in applied health research.
+Programme Grants for Applied Research (PGfAR) are prestigious awards directed towards leading researchers who can demonstrate an impressive track-record of achievement in applied health research.
 Each programme funds a series of related projects, which form a coherent theme in an area of priority or need for the NHS.
+The amount awarded and the length of the funding period will depend on the nature of the proposed work, in particular whether or not the proposal includes a substantial powered trial.
+Although, funding in excess of £2.5million over more than 6 years will be unusual.

 Nested within the PGfAR programme is the Programme Development Grants scheme.
 This initiative offers investigators the opportunity to undertake preparatory research that will position them to submit a competitive Programme Grant for Applied Research application.